Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Accidents: In the event of an automobile accident, remain inside the vehicle and wait for police.
 It is illegal to move your vehicle before a police officer arrives.
 If a hostile mob forms or you feel your safety is in danger, however, leave the scene and proceed directly to the nearest police station to report the incident.

-Public Transportation: Avoid all travel by public transportation, and hire private transport from a reliable source.
-Any form of public transportation, except for the light rail system in Addis Ababa, is unregulated, unreliable, and unsafe.
+Public Transportation: Public transport is unregulated and unsafe.
+Avoid all travel by public transportation, and hire private transport from a reliable source.
 Buses are in poor mechanical condition and are often filled well beyond capacity.

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Ethiopia’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Ethiopia’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.